 14. Casual or seasonal worker

-In the case of a casual or a seasonal or other worker who is ordinarily employed for only part of the year, “weekly earnings” means that fraction of the worker’s weekly earnings calculated and varied in accordance with this Schedule as represents the same ratio that the number of weeks that he normally works each year bears to 52.
+In the case of a casual or a seasonal or other worker who is ordinarily employed for only part of the year, weekly earnings means that fraction of the worker’s weekly earnings calculated and varied in accordance with this Schedule as represents the same ratio that the number of weeks that he normally works each year bears to 52.

 15. Board and lodging